asmodeus812/elearning/java-se-study/java-ocp/2-advanced-class-design.md

 Key concepts of functional programming

 - `Pure functions` - each function should always give the same output if given the same input, without relying on or changing the state of internal or external data the function has access to.

 - `State immutability` - data is not changed directly.
 Instead of modifying existing data in-place, functions create and return new data, based on the original data, This approach avoids side effects, where one part of the program changes something that affects another part in unexpected way.

--   `First class functions` - the functions are first class objects, and are treated like any other variables, you can pass them as arguments to other functiosn, return them from functions or assign them to variables.
+- `First class functions` - the functions are first class objects, and are treated like any other variables, you can pass them as arguments to other functions, return them from functions or assign them to variables.
 This flexibility lets you write more modular and expressive code

 - `High order functions` - those functions are functions which take other functions as input or argument or return functions as output.
 Common examples are functions like map, filter or reduce which apply other functions to a collection of data in useful ways.

 Lambda syntax and declaration.
 The lambda expression is defined by 2 main elements, the argument list, and the body, they are separated by the special arrow operator ->.

 - (type variable) = () -> 5; - simple one line return statements, do not need to explicitly wrap the statement in curly block

 - (type variable) = x -> x \* x; - single argument lambda expressions where type is not provided for the argument can omit the brackets

 - (type variable) = (arg1, arg2) -> { return 5; } - arguments are specified in the list, and the type can often be omitted, due to type deduction based on the left hand side

 - (type variable) = (String arg1, String arg2) -> { return arg1 + arg2; } - when types need to be provided, all types have to be provided in the list, not just some of them

 - (type variable) = (String arg1, String arg2) -> { action(); } - lambda expression do not have to always return a value, they can simply execute another action and exit

 `Lambda expression are always linked to some sort of a type - that can be either a user defined FunctionalInterface, or some of the existing FunctionalInterfaces which the java.lang standard library has created over the years - Function,